 Considering your various abilities and how many people you kill through the game, you're still probably included (except for the "mindless" bit, at least now).

-As of patch 5.4, General Nazgrim becomes a boss in The Siege of Orgimmar.
+General Nazgrim is fought as a boss in the Siege of Orgrimmar guarding the entrance to the Underhold.
 He's fighting because he's bound to his oath and not because he approves of Hellscream's methods.
-If you kill him as an Horde race, he says he's glad it was you who killed him and hopes you'll bring a new era for the Horde.
+If you kill him as a Horde race, he says he's glad it was you who killed him and hopes you'll bring a new era for the Horde.

 My Name Is Inigo Montoya: In the Blade's Edge Mountains, the NPC fighting alongside players against Goc wants the dragon-killing gronn to know who killed him.